rakeshta/factorio-rt-light-bot-start/README.md

 - A few construction bots
 - A few personal equipment batteries and solar panels

+Following additional items can be added if you turn them on in the startup settings:

+- Two stacks of cliff explosives
+- Two stacks of landfill
+- A car

 ## Try also

 - [K2 Fluid Storage](https://mods.factorio.com/mod/k2-fluid-storage)